+(g) The employer contribution rate is determined by the Board of Trustees of the National Provident Fund ('the Board') following consultation with the Actuary.
+Current practice is for the employer to contribute a multiple of its members' contributions.

+(h)

-- (g) The employer contribution rate is determined by the Board of Trustees of the National Provident Fund ('the Board') following consultation with the Actuary.
-Current practice is for the employer to contribute a multiple of its members' contributions. - (h) - (i) The Trust Deed specifies that immediately before the DBP Contributors Scheme ('the Scheme') is wound up, the assets and the interests of all contributors in the Scheme will be transferred to the DBP Annuitants Scheme. - (ii) Employers have no right to withdraw from the plan. - (i) - (i) The Scheme is a multi-employer defined benefit scheme. - (ii) Insufficient information is available to use defined benefit accounting, as it is not possible to determine, from the terms of the Scheme, the extent to which the deficit will affect future contributions by employers, as there is no prescribed basis for allocation. - (iii) No employer contributions to the Scheme are expected for the next annual reporting period. - (iv) (c) As at 31 March 2018, the Scheme had a past service surplus of \$0.1 million (0.1% of the liabilities).
+- (i) The Trust Deed specifies that immediately before the DBP Contributors Scheme ('the Scheme') is wound up, the assets and the interests of all contributors in the Scheme will be transferred to the DBP Annuitants Scheme. - (ii) Employers have no right to withdraw from the plan.

+- (i) The Scheme is a multi-employer defined benefit scheme. - (ii) Insufficient information is available to use defined benefit accounting, as it is not possible to determine, from the terms of the Scheme, the extent to which the deficit will affect future contributions by employers, as there is no prescribed basis for allocation. - (iii) The current employer contribution rate is one time contributor contributions, inclusive of Employer Contribution Withholding Tax.
+The Actuary has recommended a stepped approach to changing the employer contribution rate, as follows:

+1 April 2020 - 31 March 2021 Three times contributor contributions 1 April 2021 - 31 March 2022 Four times contributor contributions From 1 April 2022 Five times contributor contributions

+(iv) (c) As at 31 March 2019, the Scheme had a past service deficit of \$1.8 million (1.9% of the liabilities).
 This amount is exclusive of Employer Superannuation Contribution Tax.
-This surplus was calculated using assumptions, including a discount rate, and a methodology consistent with the requirements of NZ IAS 19.
-The Actuary has recommended employer contributions recommence at the rate of one times the contributors' contributions inclusive of Employer Superannuation Contribution Tax.
-These contributions are expected to commence from 1 April 2019.
+This surplus was calculated using a discount rate equal to the expected return on the assets but otherwise the assumptions and methodology were consistent with the requirements of NZ IAS 19.
+The current employer contribution rate is one times contributor contributions, inclusive of Employer Contribution Withholding Tax.
+The Actuary has recommended a stepped approach to changing the employer contribution rate, as follows:

+1 April 2020 - 31 March 2021 Three times contributor contributions 1 April 2021 - 31 March 2022 Four times contributor contributions From 1 April 2022 Five times contributor contributions

 The key assumptions in the review were:

-- the difference (-0.3% pa to 31 March 2028 and 1.8% pa thereafter) between the investment return and the rate of CPI inflation assumed when calculating future factors for transfers from this Scheme to the DBP Annuitants Scheme. - the pensioner mortality assumptions. - discount rates determined from government bond rates. - (v) The Scheme had 180 members at 31 March 2018. ??? of these are employees of XYZ.
+- the difference between the future investment returns and the rates of CPI inflation assumed when calculating future factors for transfers from this Scheme to the DBP Annuitants Scheme (DBPA Scheme) - the pensioner mortality assumptions, which are based on the results of a recent pensioners' mortality investigation, and include an allowance for improving mortality - the future investment returns assumed for the Scheme over the next ten years.

+The following table shows the Scheme investment return over the next ten years, and the difference between investment return and CPI inflation assumed when calculating future factors for transfers from the Scheme to the DBPA Scheme.

+Valuation date 31 March 2019 % 31 March 2018 %

+DBPC Scheme investment return, next 10 years 1.7 1.1

+Transfer factors: Difference between

+First 10 years 0.4 (0.3)

+Thereafter 1.5 1.8

+Contributors

+(i) The Scheme had 141 members at 31 March 2018. ??? of these are employees of XYZ.